 IND 22 Subject to coordination, the requirements of rural communications may be considered in 368-380 MHz band.

 IND 23 Subject to not constraining the deployment of the services to which the band 406.1- 450 MHz has been allocated, requirements of digital seismic telemetry up to 1.5 MHz bandwidth may also be considered in the band.

+IND 23 (BIS): Subject to not constraining the deployment of the services to which the bands 174-230 MHz and 470-612 MHz have been allocated, the use of very low power audio Programme Making and Special Events (PMSE) radio equipment and system (e.g., wireless microphones, in-ear monitoring,…etc) may also be permitted on case to case basis.

 IND 24 As per RR 5.340 any emissions in the frequency bands mentioned therein is prohibited.

 IND 25 In addition to the services by which the bands 902.5-915 MHz and 947.5-960 may primarily be used, certain frequency spots may also be considered for train control & mobile train radio systems at specified locations.